Louise Hanson-Dyer: Biography

 James Dyer died in 1938.
 The following year she married 30-year-old British literary scholar Joseph Birch "Jeff" Hanson and moved to England, where he was studying at Balliol College, Oxford.
 They moved to Monaco in 1945 where she died, leaving her Australian assets, valued at around £240,000, to the University of Melbourne.
 Her European assets were left to her husband.

 Legacy

 Jeff Hanson remarried and, when he died in 1971, his widow Margarita continued running Éditions de l'Oiseau-Lyre till 1996.
 In 1986, Margarita left the collection of early European music, Classical imprints, manuscripts and scores to Melbourne University.

 Jim Davidson's biography of Hanson-Dyer, Lyrebird Rising, was published in 1994.
+A volume of essays on Hanson-Dyer, Pursuit of the New, was issued in 2023, in advance of an exhibition at the Holst Museum in Cheltenham, which runs from June to December 2024.
 The University of Melbourne Music Library was renamed Louise Hanson-Dyer Music Library in her honour and the university founded Lyrebird Press to continue her work.

 Portraits of her by Tom Roberts and W. B. McInnes hang in the National Gallery of Victoria, and at the Presbyterian Ladies' College, Melbourne.